DIPA2410/LunarWhisper/README.md

 LunarWhisper is an Android Chatting App
-The apk is provided in the repository!
+The apk is provided in the releases!
 Explore the app >.<